|

 GENERAL OPERATION

-As The piston is pulled down during
+As the piston is pulled down during

-The intake valve closes when The piston reaches The bottom
+The intake valve closes when the piston reaches the bottom

-of its downward stroke.
+of its downward stroke. |

-The piston now begins to
+The piston now begins

-in The cylinder.
+in the cylinder.
 Both valves are closed.
 This continuing

-cylinder The spark plug fires and ignites The compressed
+plug fires and ignites the compressed mixture. |

 Power